 You can purchase tickets at most train stations (in the ticket sale at Copenhagen Central Station/København H. and in 7-Eleven at the station) and from the metro ticket machines located in all metro stations.
 The machines accept Danish coins and all major credit cards.
 You can also buy a ticket on the bus, but you need to pay in Danish kroner.

 Alternatively you can purchase a ticket by downloading DSB App for local tickets in and around Copenhagen.
 Choose English as the language in the app.
 The app is available for iPhone and Android:

-Visit Louisiana Museum of Modern art, Kronborg Castle or M/S Maritime Museum of Denmark by train
+Visit Louisiana Museum of Modern Art by train

-Buy a combined Museum entrance and return ticket to Louisiana Museum of Modern art, Kronborg Castle or M/S Maritime Museum of Denmark by train.
-The ticket gives you access to one of the museums and includes the travel with DSB trains to and from the museum on a date specified by you.
+Buy a combined Museum entrance and return ticket to Louisiana Museum of Modern art by train.
+The ticket gives you access to the museum and includes the travel with DSB trains to and from the museum on a date specified by you.

 Exciting city break in Copenhagen – what to see

 Explore the VisitDenmark website and find all you need to know about visiting the Copenhagen area – find out what to see, where to eat, where to stay and everything else.